-Ron Nyisztor was born in Fremantle and gained his BA in Design at W.A.I.T (now Curtin University) in 1979.
+Ron Nyisztor was born in Fremantle and gained his Bachelor of Arts in Design at W.A.I.T (now Curtin University) in 1979.
 Ron works with a wide range of materials and subjects and has exhibited regularly since 1989.

-Ron Nyisztor’s paintings are held in the collections of the Art Gallery of Western Australia, the Royal Perth Hospital, Princess Margaret Hospital, the Federal Court of Australia, Kerry Stokes Collection, the Janet Holmes á Court Collection, the Industrial Relations Commission of WA, the City of Fremantle, the Perth office of National Native Tribunal, and also in private collections within Australia and abroad.
+Ron Nyisztor’s paintings are held in the collections of the Art Gallery of Western Australia, Royal Perth Hospital, Princess Margaret Hospital, the Federal Court of Australia, Kerry Stokes Collection, the Janet Holmes á Court Collection, the Industrial Relations Commission of WA, the City of Fremantle and the Perth Office of National Native Tribunal.